NHL All-Star Game: 1990s

 The 41st All-Star Game in 1990 was held on a Sunday, after having been held on Tuesdays since 1968.
 That edition, the NHL All-Star Skills Competition and the Heroes of Hockey game were both introduced.
 The Heroes of Hockey game featured NHL alumni and was set up much like the main game, with Wales vs. Campbell.
 Many of these players retired before the introduction of the Wales and Campbell Conferences.
 Future Heroes of Hockey games would have the hometown alumni play against the "best-of-the-rest", much like the all-star games of old.
 The 42nd All-Star Game introduced, as part of the player selection, two players chosen by the commissioner to honour their years to their game.

 With the renaming of conferences and divisions on a geographical basis for the 1993–94 season, the 1994 All-Star Game was the first between East and West in name since 1974, although the Wales vs. Campbell format pitted east against west from 1982 to 1993.

 The All-Star Game in 1995 was a casualty of the 1994–95 NHL lockout, which shortened that season to just 48 regular season games.
 San Jose, the originally scheduled venue, was instead awarded the 1997 All-Star Game.
-In the interim, Boston hosted the 1996 All-Star Game at the newly-opened FleetCenter.
+In the interim, Boston hosted the 1996 All-Star Game at the newly opened FleetCenter.

 The 1998 All-Star Game featured the first change in format in years in an attempt to promote the first Olympic hockey tournament with participation from NHL players.
-From 1998 to 2002, a team of North American All-Stars faced a team of non-North Americans, known as the World All-Stars.
-Some critics suggested replacing the game with a miniature national tournament, in the style of the World Cup of Hockey.
-Some fans were unhappy with a team consisting of 75% Canadian players being labeled "North America."
 The "First International Showdown", as it was billed, resulted in the North American All-Stars winning 8–7.